matthewscottgraham/HexBuilder/README.md

 # Hex Builder

 ## Overview
 Years ago, when I was first learning Unity, I attempted an mostly failed to make a game that was a mashup of the board games Catan, Carcassonne and Scrabble.
-I found that the most enjoyable part of that project, was the "Level Editor".
-This is a toy that mostly scratches that same itch, while being a much better made program, that could reasonably be extended to create other Hex Tile based games in the future.
+I found that the most enjoyable part of that project, was the Level Editor.
+This is a toy that mostly scratches that same itch, while being a much better made program.

 <p align="center">
 	<img src="images/ScreenshotA.jpg" alt="Screenshot A" height="250"/>